 These violators, rapist, and pedophiles receive less time if any, than the mandatory minimum sentencing of Black and Latino men who have committed petty offenses such as selling minuscule amounts of drugs, or have been convicted of other non-violent crimes, but receive life-sentences.
 Ava DuVernay’s documentary “13TH” brilliantly illuminates the injustice of mass incarceration within the context of race and poverty, and the economic incentive the enforcement of mandatory minimums on this demographic group has created.

 The disparity between the prison sentences handed down against the group above, versus those given to sexual predators, many of whom are white and male, is inequitable in the extreme.
-Trump, is the most high-profile sexual predatory, who despite being captured on tape discussing how he sexually assaulted women, has primarily been exonerated by his supporters, while the women who have accused him of assault have been excoriated.
+The current holder of the highest office in the nation has been accused of being a serial sexual predator, who despite being captured on tape discussing how he grabs women by their private parts, has primarily been exonerated by his supporters, while the women who have accused him of assault have been excoriated.

 RAINN (Rape, Abuse & Incest National Network), referenced the Criminal Justice Systems Statistics, which determined that out of the 1,000 rapes, 994 perpetrators will walk free.
 The American Prosecutors Research Institute created a comprehensive document which listed the minimum and maximum sentences for all classes of rape.
 To understand the gravity of the human rights abuses females in America, three cases are presented below but are just the tip of the iceberg.